raghunandankavi2010/NanoDegree/README.md

 # NanoDegree
 App SpotifyStreamer :

 You will need api key from the spotify web site to access the api.
-This api needs to be added in FragmentNetworkRequest for the URL.

 Your Api key in ReviewsApi.java

     @GET("movie/{id}/reviews?api_key=yourapikey")